Third-Party Reproduction

 Types of Third-Party Reproduction

+Sperm donation is when a man donates healthy sperm so that others can use it to have a child.
+This is commonly used by couples facing male factor infertility, same-sex lesbian couples, and single women.
+Just like with egg donation, sperm donation can be done with a known or anonymous sperm donor.
 Anonymous sperm donors are typically found through sperm banks.
 Just like egg donors, sperm donors must go through extensive screening measures in order to be accepted into a program.
 If you choose to work with an anonymous sperm donor at our fertility clinic, we can help you find the right donor for your family by connecting you with a sperm bank that has been accredited by the American Association of Tissue Banks (AATB).
 Sperm banks that are accredited by AATB are required to uphold specific standards and best practices, which ensures that any semen sample you receive will be high quality and free of diseases.
+If you would prefer to work with a known sperm donor, please note that your sperm donor will still have to undergo stringent screening measures to ensure they are physically, genetically, and psychologically healthy enough to donate their sperm.
+These regulations and guidelines are set forth by the Food and Drug Administration (FDA), the Society for Assisted Reproductive Technology (SART), and the American Society for Reproductive Medicine (ASRM).

 In some cases, individuals and couples who successfully have a child through IVF are left with remaining embryos that they do not intend to use.
 Some patients choose to donate these embryos so that others can “adopt” them and have a child.
 Just like with any form of tissue donation, Indiana Fertility Institute strictly follows the recommendations and regulations set forth by ASRM, SART, and the FDA to ensure that any embryos used for donation pass the appropriate screenings.

-Surrogacy
+4. Surrogacy

+Gestational surrogacy is when a woman agrees to carry and deliver a baby for another couple or individual.
+The embryo is created via IVF using eggs and sperm provided by the intended parents (or donors, as needed).
+The resulting embryo is then transferred into the uterus of the surrogate.
+If implantation is successful, the surrogate will carry the baby for nine months and give birth.
 Surrogacy is utilized in many different family-building journeys, most frequently by women who are unable to safely carry a pregnancy on their own, same-sex male couples, and single men.
 If you are considering surrogacy as part of your fertility journey, it’s important to note that surrogacy in Indiana is very complex, as surrogacy contracts are seen as void and unenforceable, meaning they are not legally recognized or binding.

 LGBTQ+ Fertility and Third-Party Reproduction

+Third-party reproduction often plays a crucial role in LGBTQ+ family-building and fertility care.
+Many individuals and couples in the LGBTQ+ community require at least some form of assistance when conceiving a child.
+Options like egg donation, sperm donation, and surrogacy make it possible for LGBTQ+ families to experience the joys of parenthood.
 Indiana Fertility Institute prides itself on providing a warm, inclusive environment for the LGBTQ+ community to pursue their path to parenthood.
 We welcome patients of all gender identities, sexual orientations, and relationship statuses, and can help you achieve your family-building goals through a personalized plan that is as unique as you are.
 We believe that everyone deserves the chance to experience the joy of parenthood.

 Find Out if Third-Party Reproduction is Right for You

 When it comes to fertility, no two paths are the same.
 You deserve a fertility care team that will help design a fertility treatment plan that is as unique as you are.
-If you’re interested in exploring third-party reproduction options such as egg donation, sperm donation, embryo donation, and surrogacy and seeing if they are right for you, schedule a consultation with one of the fertility specialists at Indiana Fertility Institute.

 Request a Consultation